runnablepatterns/decorator_pattern/README.md

-# singleton_pattern
+# decorator_pattern
-Code that shows how singleton pattern works
+Code that shows how decorator pattern works